Arin004joshi/dsa-repo/LeetCode/Medium/Group Anagrams/NOTES.md

           # Group Anagrams

-          **Summary:** The algorithm uses an ArrayList of ArrayLists of Strings to store the grouped anagrams and a boolean array to track visited strings.
-It iterates through the input array, for each unvisited string, it forms a group of anagrams by comparing it with subsequent strings using a helper function 'isAnagram' that checks if two strings are anagrams by sorting their characters and comparing.
-Finally, it returns the list of anagram groups.
+          **Summary:** The code uses ArrayLists and boolean arrays to group anagrams.
+It iterates through the input array of strings, using a nested loop to compare each string with the rest.
+The `isAnagram` helper function efficiently checks for anagrams by sorting the character arrays of two strings and comparing them.
+A boolean array tracks already-processed strings to avoid redundant comparisons.

-          - Time Complexity: O(N*K*logK), where N is the number of strings and K is the maximum length of a string.
-This is because sorting each string takes O(K*logK) time, and we potentially sort each string once.
+          - Time Complexity: O(n*m*logm), where n is the number of strings and m is the maximum length of a string.
+The nested loops contribute O(n^2) complexity.
+Sorting each pair of strings within the inner loop takes O(m log m) time, leading to a total time complexity of O(n*m*logm).
-          - Space Complexity: O(N*K) in the worst case, where N is the number of strings and K is the maximum length of a string.
-This is because in the worst-case scenario (all strings are anagrams), we store all strings in a single list.
+          - Space Complexity: O(n*m) in the worst case where n is the number of strings and m is the maximum length of a string.
+This is because in the worst-case scenario (all strings are anagrams), the result list will store all the strings, resulting in a space complexity proportional to the total length of all input strings.
+The auxiliary space used by sorting (in `isAnagram`) and the boolean array `visited` are also considered here.